 Through capacity building and co-operation programmes, the Education Department aims to increase the capacity of national education systems to provide quality education, develop competences for a democratic culture, fight discrimination, support integrity and transparency in education and combat extremism and violence in schools.

-Projects and activities are implemented within several frameworks, including the Council of Europe ordinary budget, joint programmes with the European Union and the EEA/Norway grants.
+Projects are implemented within several frameworks, including the Council of Europe ordinary budget, Council of Europe Action Plans, joint programmes with the European Union, voluntary contributions from the Swedish International Development Agency (Sida), the Swiss Agency for Development and Cooperation (SDC), the Norwegian and Italian Ministries of Education, Belgium (Government of Flanders), Georgia, Monaco and the EEA/Norway grants.

-Also available for 50 countries, the European Union-Council of Europe joint programme for international cooperation projects Human Rights and Democracy in Action is an annual programme to support countries which wish to work together on specific issues in the area of democratic citizenship and human rights education.
+- Available for 50 countries, the European Union-Council of Europe Joint Programme "Democratic and Inclusive School Culture in Operation (DISCO)" is a programme to support countries which wish to work together on specific issues in the area of democratic citizenship and human rights education.

-The Council of Europe provided strategic advice and support to the EEA/Norway grant programme area “Children and Youth at Risk” in Bulgaria, Romania and Slovakia.
+The Council of Europe provides strategic advice and support to the EEA/Norway grant programme area “Children and Youth at Risk” in Bulgaria, Romania and the Slovak Republic.

 Future programmes are currently being negotiated to continue to support member states implement Council of Europe standards and policies in the education sector.